TeachmanLab/MT-LandingPage/README.md

 just run the script, and copy the resulting landing.war to our production server, then move it into the deployment directory.
 Have a great day!

+## Previous Names

+Until 5/18/2020, this repository was named "mindtrails_landingpage".

 # [Start Bootstrap - Landing Page](https://startbootstrap.com/template-overviews/landing-page/)